Robert Gould Shaw Memorial: Dedications and inscriptions

 The work was dedicated by philosopher William James of Harvard:

 There they march, warm-blooded champions of a better day for man.
-There on horseback among them, in his very habit as he lived, sits the blue-eyed child of fortune, upon whose happy youth every divinity had smiled.
+There on horseback, among them, in his very habit as he lived, sits the blue-eyed child of fortune, upon whose happy youth every divinity had smiled.

 — Oration by William James at the exercises in the Boston Music Hall, May 31, 1897, upon the unveiling of the Shaw Monument.

+Photograph possibly taken by Augusta H. Saint-Gaudens (wife of the sculptor) of the unveiling ceremony of the Robert Gould Shaw Memorial.

 A Latin inscription on the relief reads ("He left behind everything to save the Republic").

 The pedestal below carries lines from James Russell Lowell's poem "Memoriae Positum":